 At the moment, the easiest is to subscribe to the Lightning dev mailing list, but because it’s geared towards developers it isn’t as accessible for newcomers, app developers, project managers, or even founders.
 Because Lightning development is segmented into different implementations and companies, conversation about lightning development is also siloed into different chat groups, slack groups, and irc channels.
 As of yet there is no newsletter for the BOLT specifications, which is our motivation for existing.

-Every other week on Wednesday we’ll release two blog posts (1) a on the Lightning spec development, and (2) a into a Lightning specific concept.
+Every other week on Wednesday we’ll release two blog posts (1) a status update on the Lightning spec development, and (2) a deep-dive into a Lightning specific concept.
 Both blog posts will be combined into one newsletter post, and if you’re subscribed they’ll be mailed to your inbox the same day they’re posted.

 We will address the topic of BOLTs, bLIPs, privacy, taproot, PTLCs, payment metadata, dual funding, liquidity, onion messages, Trampoline, turbo channels, and more.
 We’re calling this project The Simple Lightning Newsletter, because we want to make these concepts as simple as possible.
 The first few months our status update posts may be a bit harder to understand or follow, until we have enough time for our deep dive posts to bring those less involved up to speed on recent developments.
 We’re excited about the Lightning Network because we believe it’s the future of Bitcoin, and the way to make bitcoin more immediately usable.
 As this second layer of Bitcoin is developed we want to help users and companies integrate and get onboarded.

 We’ve spent the last few weeks meeting with developers and authors of other newsletters in the ecosystem.
 We’re excited to create this content for you, build a cadence with these posts, and we hope that they will be a useful contribution to you and the larger Bitcoin community.